mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/20.idealo_advanced/default.en.md

     author: admin
 ---

-**Get most out of your Idealo Subscription**
+**Get the most out of your Idealo Subscription**

 ## Advanced Features

-this advanced module gives you a couple of settings to streamline and improve your process of inviting customers to give a rating on Idealo:
+This advanced module gives you a couple of settings to streamline and improve the process of inviting customers to give you a rating on Idealo:

-## multiple order status
+## Multiple order status

-Do you have different order status marking orders as shipped!
-No problem, just check all orders status you want the module to react on
+Do you use different order status?
+No problem, you decide which order status you want the module to react on.

-## recognition of regular customers
+## Recognition of regular customers

-Don't want to bother your regular customers with an Email to rate on Idealo?
-Simply define a delay (e.g. 120 days) between to invites and your are done.
-The module will check when the last invite was sent and decides whether to wait or to send a new rating invite.
+Don't want to bother your regular customers with an invite to rate on Trustpilot?
+Simply define a delay (e.g. 120 days) between two invites and you're done.
+The module will check when the last invite was sent and decide whether to wait or to send a new invite.

-## responsive email template
+## Responsive email template

-the emails are shown perfectly also on mobile deviced
+The invitation emails are shown perfectly on all devices.. including mobile.

-### Want to integrated your valuable ratings with your Store and Email Marketing?
+### Want to integrate your valuable Trustpilot ratings with your marketing efforts?

-Using the [Idealo Integration Suite](/documentation/configbeez/config_idealo_rss_importer/) you can easily integrate your Idealo-Ratings with your Store - in a way that makes this "unique fresh content" visible to search engines - and your MailBeez generated Email Marketing emails!
+Using the [Idealo Integration Suite](/documentation/configbeez/config_idealo_rss_importer/), you can easily integrate your Trustpilot ratings with your online shopping-cart - in a way that makes this unique and "fresh" content visible to search engines - and your MailBeez generated marketing emails!